kshetline/json6/README.md

 - Array elements may have a single trailing comma.
 - Arrays may be sparse, e.g. `[1, , 3, 4]`.
+- If arrays have string keys with associated values (not recommended!), e.g. `[1, 2, 3, #frequency: "Kenneth"]`, such key/value pairs can be parsed and optionally stringified.
+This also applies to numeric keys which are negative or non-integer.
+(The `#` is not part of the key, it simply precedes any explicitly keyed value in an array.)
+Key/value pairs such as these are normally hidden, and do not affect the `length` property of an array.

 ### Strings